Skip to Content

 Flying Fish Cove is also spectacular for shore diving with amazing coral gardens, drop-offs and the occasional friendly Dragon Moray Eel, turtle and Bump-head Parrotfish.

-You will depart on your dive trips from Flying Fish Cove, with sites easy to access in a short time.
-Your dive trip will generally return in the early afternoon around 1 pm, providing plenty of time to explore the island's incredible wildlife, geology, landscapes and culture.
-Afternoon tours with Indian Ocean Experiences start at 2 pm, so you can still get back from diving in time to head out with an experienced guide.
+Depart on the dive trips from Flying Fish Cove, with sites easy to access in a short time.
+Trips will generally return in the early afternoon around 1 pm, providing plenty of time to explore the island's incredible wildlife, geology, landscapes and culture.
+Afternoon tours with Indian Ocean Experiences start at 2 pm, allowing guests to get back from diving in time to head out with an experienced guide.

 • Optional Extension: Dive Cocos Keeling Island (7 nights)